suwuako/bombhook/README.md

 ## Dependencies

  - selenium
- - maybe firefox? idk geckodrivers included but you probably still need firefox installed can someone test it without having firefox installed ty xx
+ - firefox
  - python
  - thats it

+## TODO
+- legit mode
+- read rules of the game
+- improve algorythm so that once max lives are reached it uses shorter words
+- fix a nasty workaround where opponent's inputs cant be read so it instead checks if your input fails
+- idk dm me if u have any ideas

 ## Demos

 <a href="https://www.youtube.com/watch?v=9OiR680KXfU">1 -> 10 lives in 1 minute<a>

-## How to run for complete newbies
+## How to run for complete dummies

 1. install python & add to path
 2. open a terminal of your choice and pip install selenium